A Eurostar Italia ETR500 power car

 Recommended hotels in Naples

 Coming from Sorrento?
-Take the narrow-gauge Circumvesuviana railway from Sorrento to Naples Pizza Garibaldi, every 30 minutes, journey time 55 minutes, fare €4.50 or so, buy at the station.
-Naples Pizza Garibaldi station is co-located with Naples Centrale.
+Take the narrow-gauge Circumvesuviana railway from Sorrento to Naples Piazza Garibaldi, every 30 minutes, journey time 55 minutes, fare €4.50 or so, buy at the station.
+Naples Piazza Garibaldi is co-located with Naples Centrale.
 Then use train information on this page.

 bullet pointBefore you buy your tickets

 Take a moment to read these tips for buying European train tickets.
-It answers all the usual questions, "Must I book in advance or can I just buy at the station?", "Can I stop off?", "Are there Senior fares?" and that old favourite, "Should I buy an $800 railpass or just buy a €35 point-to-point ticket online?".
-Click here to understand how far ahead you can buy train tickets.
+It answers all the usual questions, "Must I book in advance or can I buy at the station?", "Can I stop off?", "Are there Senior fares?" and that old favourite, "Should I buy an $800 railpass or a €35 point-to-point ticket?".
+How far ahead can you buy train tickets?

 bullet pointEuropean train travel FAQ